 Follow her on twitter @jec128

-Char Manlove-Laws is from Wilmington, Delaware and currently serves as the Corporate Relations Manager at Arena Stage.
+Char Manlove-Laws is from Wilmington, Delaware and currently serves as the Director, Corporate Fund at Arena Stage.
 In her role she is responsible for all corporate giving at the theater aligning corporate brands with Arena’s rich history.
 She holds a Masters Degree in Arts Management from George Mason University and a Bachelors in Drama with a minor in Finance from Ithaca College, where she graduated with Distinction.
 She has worked at numerous performing arts venues on the east coast, including the Hylton Performing Arts Center, the Eugene O’Neill Theater Center, and Walt Disney World.

 Follow Char on Twitter: @char617